W1LDN16H7/W1LDN16H7/README.md

 # 💎 I am a developer,hacker and a linux lover
 - 🌱 <b> I'm currently learning android development </b> and learning new things, Also I’m currently working on a project Twiker that is a twitter library based on tweepy.
 - 📫 How to reach me: roberthoodhood2@gmail.com
-- 💻 I do all my work on my Fedora,Kali,Arch System.Kali for pentesting,Fedora for developing and arch for deep linux learning.
+- 💻 I do all my work on my Fedora,Kali,Arch System.Kali for pentesting,Fedora and Zorin for developing and arch for deep linux learning.
 - :smirk:I have also worked as a red team guy in hacking world.
 - :man_technologist:I also love to hack the stuff as i am a part of hacking world :earth_asia:.